Dabrogost/Chroma-Ad-Blocker/README.md

 | `suppressWarnings` | Removes anti-adblock modals/locks. | `true` |
 | `blockPopUnders` | Intercepts unauthorized new windows. | `true` |
 | `blockPushNotifications` | Blocks web notification requests. | `true` |

 ---

+## AI Usage & Quality Assurance Disclosure

+Portions of this codebase, including initial logic structures and documentation, were developed with the assistance of agentic AI coding assistants.
+To ensure project integrity, every AI-assisted component has been manually audited, refactored, and verified to meet strict security and performance standards.
+This collaborative approach combines the efficiency of advanced tooling with focused oversight and robust test coverage.

+---